Regular propagators of bilinear quantum systems: Higher order norm estimates for mildly coupled systems

 A corollary of this interpolation result is the following result which is crucial in our analysis.
-It shows that if $(A,B)$ is $k$-\FEPS\ the $A$-boundedness of $B$ extends naturally to $\Hc=D(|A|^{k/2})$. \begin{lemma} Let $k$ be a non-negative real.
-Let $(A,B)$ be $k$-\FEPS\ and such that $B$ is $A$-bounded.
+It shows that if $(A,B)$ is $k$-{mildly coupled} the $A$-boundedness of $B$ extends naturally to $D(|A|^{k/2})$.
+Hence, from now on, we will work in $D(|A|^{k/2})$, that is we consider $\Hc=D(|A|^{k/2})$. \begin{lemma} Let $k$ be a nonnegative real.
+Let $(A,B)$ be $k$-{mildly coupled} and such that $B$ is $A$-bounded.
 Then